cleggypdc/pimcore-docker-dev/README.md

-# Docker demo container for pimcore
+# Pimcore Docker container for development

 This is a development ready version of the latest nightly pimcore build, as a docker image It fulfills all system requirements as well as all best practices (such as caching, ...) - minus office-libre

-Intructions below show how this image canbe mounted with docker, so devs can work locally.
+##Instructions show how the container can be mounted as a local volume

 ## Building locally
 Run the following commands, replace the //path/to/your/dev/workspace with the folder path to where you're coding from